 This golf course requires straight hitting and a sound short game.
 It is often not enough to simply hit the green, you must think about every approach.
 Landing too far from the flag can ruin all your good work in getting there as the putts rack up.

-A hole by hole flythrough and guide can be viewed here
+A hole by hole guide can be viewed here